ergoplatform/ergodocs/docs/mining/rent.md

 # Storage Rent

+## FAQ

+### What is *'Storage Rent'*

+Storage rent is a nominal fee charged on unspent output after four years, with a price per byte defined by the storage rent subprotocol.
+This works out to about 0.14 ERG per four years for a box with no tokens and no complex scripts.

+### How much is the fee?
+The default fee is 360 nanoERGs per byte but can be raised by [miners voting](governance.md)

+### What is the potential?

 - [Discovering Ergo's Storage Rent Potential](https://www.reddit.com/r/ergonauts/comments/xeke0b/discover_ergos_storage_rent_potential/)

-**Storage Rent is a nominal fee (.14ERG per 4 years from an unmoved box) + transaction fees.**

-This “fee” part may look like a disadvantage.
-However, programmers can quickly realize the importance of it by just imagining life without garbage collection in their language of choice.

-> *Claiming fees sound great… But what happens if a UTXO cannot pay the fee?*
+### What about tokens, NFTs, etc?

-Miners can take over assets inside a UTXO if there are not enough ERGs to pay for rent.
+Miners can take over assets inside a UTXO if there are insufficient ERGs to pay rent.
 This feature is one of the most interesting reward mechanisms a PoW blockchain can offer miners.
 The relevance of this is particularly important in a blockchain that has the capacity to have a wide variety of assets.

 As Ergo matures, more revenue streams will become available to miners.